Are we a match? Are we a match

 industry_art

-FAQ about CRM in Google Sheets & Excel
+FAQ about CRM template in Google Sheets & Excel

 It goes by many different names and formats.
 Some may call it a spreadsheet CRM template, others refer to it as a CRM in Excel, or just a contact database.

-No matter the name, they all have one key similarity: they consist of lists of contacts and their associated details, neatly organized in a spreadsheet layout.
+No matter the name, these templates all have one key similarity: they consist of lists of contacts and their associated details, neatly organized in a spreadsheet layout.

 You can choose whether to use Excel, Google Sheets, or any other spreadsheet program.
 The choice is yours.